PSujit29/student-portal/README.md

 ## Current Scope (MVP Backend)

-Right now I am focused on a small but realistic MVP, not on building everything at once.
+Right now the focus is a small but realistic MVP backend.
+Some features are intentionally missing (no refresh tokens, no full LMS) while I stabilise the core flows.

 - **Authentication & Accounts**

-  - User registration with hashed passwords (bcrypt)
+  - User registration with hashed passwords (bcryptjs)
-  - Email-style activation using a separate activation token
+  - Email-style account activation using a dedicated activation JWT and a simple activation redirect page under `public/auth/`
-  - Login that returns a JWT access token
+  - Login that returns a JWT access token signed with an app secret
-  - Auth middleware to protect routes and check user roles
+  - Auth middleware that:
+    - Verifies the JWT and attaches `loggedInUser` to the request
+    - Enforces `isActive` and role-based access (`applicant`, `student`, `teacher`, `admin`)

-- **Admission / Applicant Flow (Design + Models)**
+- **Admission / Applicant Flow (Implemented)**

-  - `User` model with roles (applicant, student, teacher, admin)
+  - `User` model with roles (`APPLICANT`, `STUDENT`, `TEACHER`, `ADMIN`) and `isActive`
-  - `Applicant` model linked to a user for admission details
+  - `Applicant` model linked to `User` for admission information (programme, dob, address, etc.)
-  - `Admission` model for application status (under review, approved, rejected)
+  - `Admission` model that tracks each application with a status enum (`draft`, `under_review`, `accepted`, `rejected`)
-  - MVP admission flow written down in `admission.txt` and partially implemented
+  - Applicant endpoints:
+    - Apply once for admission (creates `Applicant` + `Admission` with `UNDER_REVIEW`)
+    - View own application status
+  - Admin endpoints:
+    - List all applications with pagination and optional status filter
+    - View a single application with joined applicant + user info
+    - Update an application status from `UNDER_REVIEW` to `ACCEPTED` or `REJECTED`
+    - On `ACCEPTED`, automatically promote the user role from `APPLICANT` to `STUDENT` and create a `Student` record with a generated registration number

+- **Student Domain (Initial)**

+  - `Student` model linked to `User` and `Admission` (registration number, programme, batch, semester)
+  - Router split between:
+    - Student self routes (`/me`) guarded by `STUDENT` role
+    - Admin-only routes for listing and inspecting students
+  - Controllers for student routes are currently thin and will be evolved once the loading logic and DTOs are finalised

 - **Validation & Error Handling**

-  - Request body validation using Joi
+  - Request body validation using Joi per-route schemas
-  - Central error-handling middleware with consistent JSON responses
+  - Central error-handling middleware with consistent JSON error contracts

 - **Simple Frontend for Testing**
-  - Minimal HTML pages served from `public/` to test register and login
+  - Minimal static HTML pages served from `public/` to manually test register/login/activation while the real frontend does not exist yet

 ## Tech Stack